-Readings: Germer, Siegel, & Fulton, Chapter 7 | am trying to get this linked from the library
+Readings: Germer, Siegel, & Fulton, Chapter 7 (linked to 2nd day)

 In Silencing the Self Across Cultures: Depression and Gender in the Social World, Jack& Ali: (all in course pack)

 The Social Cause of Women's Depression: A Question of Rights Violated?
 Astbury (Ch.
 2)